gsoni1/gsoni1/README.md

 ## Interests
-Machine and Deep Learning, Robotics, and Semiconductors
+Machine and Deep Learning, Fintech, Robotics, and Semiconductors

 ## Languages
 Python, Java, R, and Bash